weakish/weakish.github.com/dive-into/osx.md

 ## Safari

 To enable developer tools, select "Show Develop menu in menu bar" in Safari > Preferences > Advanced.
+You can also change the default encoding to UTF-8.

 There are several vi shortcuts extensions for safari, for example, [sVim].